 After school activities are offered for Primary students as a means of developing the whole child.
 The aim is to provide varied offerings to attend to various interests and abilities.
 These activities are led by our own teachers or outside organizations or agencies and are filled based on demand and may differ between semesters.
-After school activities are optional, fee-based, and parents are required to pick up students afterwards.
+After school activities are optional, free of charge, and parents are required to pick up students afterwards on time.
+Kindly take note that if your child is picked up late twice, they will no longer be able to join our after-school activity programs.
 You will receive an email with the contact information in due time.